Skip to Main Content

 Hail, debris, mud, water, and flames can damage your car in very different ways.
 A proper assessment is often the first step to take when a vehicle has been affected by a natural disaster.
 Examine the interior and exterior of the car carefully and take notes and pictures as you look for stains, cracked surfaces, or other irregularities. .
 Sharing these notes and photographs with your insurance company can help when the vehicle undergoes a professional inspection and damage assessment to determine repairs or disposal.

-Where you live and how you are paying for your car can determine what type of insurance you need.
+Where you live and how you are paying for your car can determine what type of car insurance you need.
 In nearly all states, the law forbids driving without coverage or at least basic liability.
 However, there are several other types of optional insurance to consider, such as medical payment coverage; personal injury protection; uninsured motorist coverage; collision coverage; and other than collision coverage.
 The latter, often referred to as comprehensive coverage, offers the most complete protection against natural disasters.

-STEPS TO TAKE AFTER A CAR ACCIDENT A car accident can happen at any time, but if you know what to do when one occurs, you can reduce your chances of getting hurt or worse.
+A car accident can happen at any time, but if you know what to do when one occurs, you can reduce your chances of getting hurt or worse.
 Here’s exactly what to do after you’ve been in a car accident.

-File a claim quickly
+File a Claim Quickly

 Most insurance policies include provisions addressing how soon after a loss you should file a claim.
 While you should always notify your insurance company promptly following a loss, it is not uncommon for the timeframe to report a claim to be extended following natural disasters.
 Be aware of the clauses of your policy, including deductibles, documentation needed, and other conditions that might be specific to this type of damage.
 Keep in mind that your payment could take longer due to the number of people claiming at the same time.